quarkusio/qson/README.md

 ## Integration with Quarkus JAX-RS support

-QSON works great with Resteasy Reactive, Resteasy class, and JAX-RS too (as well as our Spring MVC integration).
+QSON works great with Resteasy Reactive, Resteasy classic, and JAX-RS too (as well as our Spring MVC integration).
 Simply include this dependency:

 Resteasy Reactive: